Statute Of Limitations (SOL) For Hernia Mesh Claims

 There are many other less-frequently reported injuries and medical conditions believed to be associated with defective hernia mesh products.
 If you are experiencing medical complications after having received a hernia mesh implant, it is recommended that you consult with your doctor or another medical professional for any advice and official diagnosis of your situation.

-If you or a loved one is suffering from personal injury or serious medical complications after having received a hernia mesh implant, you may be entitled to financial compensation for your injuries and other damages.
+If you or a loved one has undergone surgery or will require surgery to repair or replace a defective hernia mesh implant, you may be entitled to financial compensation for your injuries and other damages.
 Our attorneys have represented injured victims and their loved ones for more than 20 years and are actively helping injured victims get the compensation they deserve for their injuries from defective hernia mesh products.